na-na-hi/renget/archive/BulkGuide.md

 He ran away from home with Merry/Sonora due to their romance being considered unacceptable among the two tribes they came from.
 They quickly made a name for themselves as bandits, and were a stellar team.
 They even considered themselves married, in spite of being unable to do so “properly”.
 However, his wife left due to her guilt and dislike of murder, and thus he was left alone for years until he recruited Lombre.

 Cacturne also has two different sides to him, depending on who someone is.
 He couldn't care less about “outsiders” or his victims, owing to the mentality his tribe imparted onto him in his childhood – to him, it's only himself and his kin that matter.
 He's unfaultingly loyal to those he considers “kin”, and if any of them betray him, it cuts into his soul deeply.
-He's also known for lacking a filter in social situations, making jokes that more thin-skinned Pokemon might find offensive.
+He's also known for lacking a filter in social situations.

 Cacturne has no professional “education” in fighting, but he has over a decade and a half of experience, and he's known for using dirty tricks in his fights.
 The most notable of these is a Pin Missile to the eyes, although he also likes to shoot Bullet Seeds when his opponents least expect it.